What is the yardstick to know how capable a candidate is to a certain profession?

 So, why are the interviews carried out?
 In what way does it help the interviewer zero in on the right candidate?
 Let us find out what are the objectives or goals of an interview.

 - It helps to verify the information provided by the candidate.
 It helps to ascertain the accuracy of the provided facts and information about the candidate.

 - What the candidate has written in the resume are the main points.
 What other additional skill set does he have?
 All these are known by conducting interviews.

 - It not only gives the interviewer information about the candidate’s technical knowledge but also gives an insight into his much needed creative and analytical skills.

-- It helps in establishing the mutual relation between the employee and the company.
+- Helps in establishing the mutual relation between the employee and the company.

 - It is useful for the candidate so that he comes to know about his profession, the type of work that is expected from him and he gets to know about the company.

-- It is beneficial for the interviewer and the interviewee as individuals, because both of them gain experience, both professionally and personally.
+- An interview is beneficial for the interviewer and the interviewee as individuals, because both of them gain experience, both professionally and personally.

 - It helps the candidate assess his skills and know where he lacks and the places where he needs improvement.

-- It also helps the company build its credentials and image among the employment seeking candidates.
+- The interview also helps the company build its credentials and image among the employment seeking candidates.

 Types of Interviews: